rukotanafreddy250/Tailwind-sandbox-boiler-plate-/README.md

 3. Open new terminal within Visual Studio Code

-4. Download and install NPM - [A Beginner’s Guide to npm](https://www.sitepoint.com/npm-guide/)

-5. Install dependencies
+4. Install dependencies

         npm install

-6. Build using Tailwind CSS
+5. Build using Tailwind CSS

         npm run build

-7. Open the `public > index.html` file in your browser and you should see a heading styled with a gradient.
+6. Open the `public > index.html` file in your browser and you should see a heading styled with a gradient.
 If you don't see a gradient on the text, something went wrong.

 ## How to use

 - Go to `public > index.html` Remove the `<h1>` element and start adding your own HTML.
 - If you need to add more HTML pages, add them in the `public` folder.
 - To extract classes and use the `@apply` directive, edit the custom CSS file in `src > styles.css`.
 Add any amount of custom CSS within this file.
-Refer [https://tailwindcss.com/docs/installation#using-a-custom-css-file](https://tailwindcss.com/docs/installation#using-a-custom-css-file)
+Refer [https://tailwindcss.com/docs/installation#using-a-custom-css-file]

 Watch HTML files for changes and build automatically everytime using